SonarSource/sonar-text/README.md

 ### Verify Regexes

-The Regular Expressions provided in secrets specification should be verified to avoid catastrophic backtracking and other issues.
+The Regular Expressions provided in the secrets specification should be verified to avoid catastrophic backtracking and other issues.
-Currently, the Sonar products doesn't scan YAML files for Regex problems.
+Currently, the Sonar products don't scan YAML files for Regex problems.
 To avoid potential problems the [SecretsRegexTest](sonar-text-plugin/src/test/java/org/sonar/plugins/secrets/utils/SecretsRegexTest.java) was prepared for validating regexes.
 There is a simple way to validate all specification files and a single one.
 Currently, tests are disabled, as the issues need to be reviewed first.

-There is also a way of running this check from command line.
+There is also a way of running this check from the command line.

 ```shell
 ./gradlew --rerun-tasks :sonar-text-plugin:test --console plain --tests SecretsRegexTest.shouldValidateSingleFile -Dfilename=google-oauth2.yaml